When you’re on the cusp of starting a new business, pursuing a passion project, or testing a concept, you may not think much about designing a logo.

 When you buy a logo, you’ll usually get a set of brand guidelines that explain what your logo consists of and how it should be used on different applications.
 This codified set of guidelines helps you build visual consistency (and brand memorability) as you grow your business and hire others to create assets for you.

-Even if your logo doesn’t have a typeface that can be applied to headings or body copy, the style of your logo and font (e.g. sans serif, script, futuristic) will give you a basis for making those decisions.
-Our Premium and Enterprise Packages include brand guidelines and font pairs to guide your future branding efforts.
+And even if your logo doesn’t have a typeface that can be applied to headings or body copy, the style of your logo and font (e.g. sans serif, script, futuristic) will give you a basis for making those decisions.

 The amount of to-do list items to tick off when you’re launching a business is daunting.
 Typical among them is “finish the website,” “get business cards,” and “start a Facebook page.”